ka-bezmaternykh/learning-sqlite/readme.md

 ### ToDo how to make ToDo
 - [ ] Define db schema using PlantUML
-- [ ] Provide PowerShell script to create database file and\or to seed database file with default values
+- [ ] Provide PowerShell script to create database file and\or to seed database file with default values under Windows
+- [ ] Provide Bash script to create database file and\or to seed database file with default values under Linux
 - [ ] Push git repository with created file

 ### Tooling
-Visual Studio Code, Markdown, PlantUML, git, sqlite, PowerShell
+Visual Studio Code, Markdown, PlantUML, git, sqlite, PowerShell, Bash

 ### Design Decisions
 Naming Conventions: